U.S. households saved 5.5% in November 2015 -- a lot better than 0.4% in 2005, but way off highs of more than 10% during the mid-1970s.

 But the national savings rate isn't as important as your personal savings rate.
-Sen. Elizabeth Warren, D-Mass., and daughter Amelia Warren Tyagi, co-authors of "All Your Worth: The Ultimate Lifetime Money Plan," advocate this financial formula for success: Spend 50 percent of your paycheck on the "must-haves," 30 percent on "wants" and use the remaining 20 percent to service debt and save money.
+Sen. Elizabeth Warren, D-Mass., and daughter Amelia Warren Tyagi, co-authors of "All Your Worth: The Ultimate Lifetime Money Plan," advocate this financial formula for success: Spend 50% of your paycheck on the "must-haves," 30% on "wants" and use the remaining 20% to service debt and save money.

 "We've grown so accustomed to spending money that it really is time to take a second look at our budgets and start pulling in the reins a little bit," says CFP professional Kelly Campbell, CEO at Campbell Wealth Management in Alexandria, Virginia.

 "What we'll find out is that a lot of people are able to save a lot more money than they ever thought."

 So how do you squeeze more money out of an already squeezed family budget?
 It's a matter of determination and discipline.